Fast Few-Shot Classification by Few-Iteration Meta-Learning: Method

 The second term is a regularization on the base learned parameters $\theta$.
 Since the objective \eqref{eq:base-loss} is utilized in the base learner, we can even learn the importance weights $\lambda_\text{tran}$ and $\lambda_\text{reg}$ during meta-training, thus circumventing the need for tuning by hand.
 Next, we derive our base learner $\theta^* = \mathcal{B}(T; m_\phi)$ by applying an unrolled optimization procedure to minimize \eqref{eq:base-loss}.
+Note that, in contrast to semi-supervised methods, our approach does not utilize any additional unlabeled data during training.
+The transductive term instead allows us to better exploit the query sample during inference.